Santandersecurityresearch/cryptobom-forge/README.md

-# Encryptobom Forge Tool: Generating Comprehensive CBOMs from CodeQL Outputs
+# Cryptobom Forge Tool: Generating Comprehensive CBOMs from CodeQL Outputs

 This repository houses all the tools and utilities one would need in order to parse the Multi-Repository Variant Analysis output from CodeQL runs.
 It is part of the wider release looking at analysing and creating Cryptographic Bill of Materials (CBOM) for [this](https://www.blackhat.com/eu-23/briefings/schedule/#the-magnetic-pull-of-mutable-protection-worked-examples-in-cryptographic-agility-36030) Blackhat talk